Isiah Kiner-Falefa Player Props: Yankees vs. Mariners

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .208 with three doubles, a triple, three home runs and six walks.
+- Kiner-Falefa is hitting .243 with four doubles, a triple, three home runs and six walks.

+- Kiner-Falefa enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .381.

-- In 8.6% of his games this year, he has gone deep, and 2.8% of his trips to the plate.
+- In 8.1% of his games this season, he has gone deep, and 2.5% of his trips to the plate.

-- Kiner-Falefa has driven in a run in six games this year (17.1%), including two games with multiple runs batted in.
+- In 21.6% of his games this season, Kiner-Falefa has driven in at least one run.
+In four of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.